thepangean/thepangean.github.io/_posts/2019-02-05-The-Picture-of-Dorian-Gray.md

-Dorian himself, (mezzo-soprano) - I had this idea when watching Mozart’s *Marriage of Figaro* and realising Dorian and the teenage sex-pest Cherubino, also a trouser-role, are not so very much alike if you gave the latter money and immortality;
+Dorian himself, (mezzo-soprano) - I had this idea when watching Mozart’s *Marriage of Figaro* and realising Dorian and the teenage sex-pest Cherubino, also a trouser-role, are not so very different if you gave the latter money and immortality;

 Lady Victoria Wotton, (soprano) - aside from a few witty flashes in the novella,